 Apply directly to the University if you live outside the UK/EU.

-Our graduates go on to do a whole variety of jobs within the film industry including working for BBC Wales, Channel 4, MTV, and many other companies all over the world.
+Our graduates go on to do a whole variety of jobs within the film industry including working for BBC, S4C, Netflix, Channel 4, MTV, and many other companies all over the world.
+They work in feature films, TV drama, documentary, commercials, music videos amongst others.
 Due to our international reputation for film, graduates of this Film degree are highly regarded within the industry.

 In 2016, Film graduate Asif Kapadia won an Oscar for his documentary film, ‘Amy’, having won acclaim and BAFTAs for ‘Senna’.